SpurwingIO/Spurwing-API-Python-Library/README.md

 To run our predefined unit tests use the `spurwing/test_api.py` script.
 You also need to rename the `config.sample.py` file to `config.py` and enter your credentials (provider id and api key).
 You can optionally use PyTest or another framework.

 ## Support
-- For public bugs & issues and bugs please use the GitHub Issues Page.
+- For public issues and bugs please use the GitHub Issues Page.
 - For enquiries and private issues reach out to us at support@spurwing.io
 - Join our Discord Community Server: https://discord.gg/j3gd5Qk5uW